 For example.
 You’re in Vegas.
-You see a lovely lady.
-Or man.
-Or lady-man.
+You see a lovely sex worker lady/man/human you find utterly attractive, regardless of gender identity.
 And you say, “Hey, how much does an hour with you cost?”
-(It’s legal, there.)

-Lady-man-lady #2, whom you approach after deeming the first person too expensive, says:
+Magnificent sex worker person #2, whom you approach after deeming the first person’s services ‘too expensive,’ says:

 “I’m going to *beep* your *beep,* then *beep* your *beep* and then roll you in *beep*sauce and *beep* you senseless.
 That’ll be $300.”

-Oh, lady-man-lady #2!
+Oh, exquisite human #2!
 Budget no longer matters — you NEED your *beep* to be rolled in *beep* and then *beep*ed!
-You would never dream of calling lady-man-lady #2 expensive, because she-he showed you the VALUE of what you were getting.
-They got you all excited for what would be happening to you, and you were beyond ready to hand over your dough.
+You would never dream of calling service #2 expensive, because you were shown the value of what you were getting.
+You got all sorts of excited for what would be happening to you, and you were beyond ready to hand over your dough.

 Price becomes less relevant as desire for the product increases.

 Which is why you can’t afford to go back to Vegas anytime soon.